ckeditor/ckeditor4/README.md

 CKEditor 4 - The best browser-based WYSIWYG editor
 ==================================================

+## Adding support for internal links in link dialog

+This version of the CKEditor adds support for a new link type, which is internal pages / links This enables the user to select an internal link or an stored link instead of remembering the full url to the content.

+Right now, the only way to set the pages is a config-parameter config.internalPages.
+To add pages to this parameter, use this type of array: config.internalPages = [['Name of page','/url/to/page'],['Second page','/second/url]];

+To indicate a treeview, you can also do like this: config.internalPages = [['Name of page','/url/to/page'],['Second page','/second/url],['..
+Child of second page','/child/of/second/page']];

+The rest of this Readme is the original document from CKSource:

 ## Development Code

 This repository contains the development version of CKEditor.